NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] For central fan integrated supply systems, IsSharedSystem must be false.
   .. [#] FanType choices are "energy recovery ventilator", "heat recovery ventilator", "exhaust only", "supply only", "balanced", or "central fan integrated supply".
-  .. [#] HoursInOperation required unless the VentilationFan refers to the supplemental fan of a CFIS system.
+  .. [#] HoursInOperation required unless the VentilationFan refers to the supplemental fan of a CFIS system, in which case it is not allowed.
   .. [#] For a CFIS system, the HoursInOperation and the flow rate are combined to form the expected/required hourly ventilation rate (e.g., 90 cfm and 8 hrs/day produce an hourly ventilation rate of 30 cfm).
          For a CFIS system with a supplemental fan, the supplemental fan's runtime is automatically calculated for each hour (based on the air handler runtime) to maintain the hourly ventilation rate.